laplab/laplab/README.md

 ### How to contact me

 - The best way to reach me is by email: hi@laplab.me.
-I usually respond within the same day if I am not on a vacation.
+I usually respond within the same day if I'm not on vacation.
 - Memes and experiments can be found on [Mastodon](https://mastodon.social/@laplab).
 - You can also ping me on [LinkedIn](https://www.linkedin.com/in/nikitalapkov/).